February is dedicated to Dog Training Education Month the importance of starting it when your dog is still a little puppy.

 Our Top Dog Training Tips

-There are several steps to dog training: teaching the dog to not see certain objects as prey, teaching the dog not to eat fish bones or other dangerous things, teaching the dog not to roam away from home and teaching the dog basic commands such as sit and stay.
+There are several steps to dog training in honor of observing Dog Training Education Month: teaching the dog to not see certain objects as prey, teaching the dog not to eat fish bones or other dangerous things, teaching the dog not to roam away from home and teaching the dog basic commands such as sit and stay.

 Research show that dog breeds with high energy level need more exercise than usual while their owners train them.
 Owners should start with simple commands like “sit” (to make sure your pet doesn’t get bored), then move on slowly with “stay” (keep in mind that dogs learn faster when everything is fun) and “leave it” (if dog treats are laying around, dog will try to eat them).